medoswaldo/recipes_and_ratings_exploratory_analysis/README.md

 | saturated fat (PDV) | float64        |
 | carbohydrates (PDV) | float64        |

+A few rows from the cleaned DataFrame with the columsn that are relevvant to answering our question

 |    | name                                 |     id |   n_steps |   n_ingredients |   rating |   rating_avg |
 |---:|:-------------------------------------|-------:|----------:|----------------:|---------:|-------------:|